For Supporters Of Abortion Access, Troubling Trends In Texas

 Over the past three years, a few abortion providers have decided to open clinics in Texas.

-For example, earlier this year Kathy Kleinfeld opened a new abortion clinic in Houston — a city that already has a few clinics providing abortion.
+For example, earlier this year Kathy Kleinfeld opened a new clinic in Houston — a city that already has a few clinics providing abortion.

 Kleinfeld, a longtime consultant for abortion providers in Texas and other states, decided to open in Houston after carefully looking at the demand for services in that region.
 Her clinic provides medical abortions using pills, but not surgical abortions.